-I love it when history comes alive through a well-told story, or a "living book."
-I hope that's exactly what happens for you and your student when you read any of the novels in the Heroines Behind the Lines Civil War series.
+Hi!
+I'm a home schooling parent, just like you.
+And just like you, I suspect, I love it when history comes alive through a well-told story, or a "living book."
+I hope that's exactly what happens for you and your high schooler when you read any of the novels in the Heroines Behind the Lines Civil War series.
 In the back of each novel, I include a bibliography so your student can further her study with her own reading.
 Visit www.heroinesbehindthelines.com for more resources, including historic photographs from the Library of Congress.
 In the back of each novel is also a section called "The History Behind the Story" explaining what in the story is fact, and what is fictional.
 But for those of you who'd like to dig even deeper, this supplemental resource provides more insights into the fascinating time period and setting for Wedded to War.